johnnyrobot/johnnywhisper/README.md

 If you encounter issues:
 1. Check the troubleshooting section above
-2. Ensure all prerequisites are properly installed
+2. Ensure Docker Desktop is running
-3. Verify both frontend and backend servers are running
+3. Verify the container is healthy with `docker compose ps` and view logs with `docker compose logs -f`
 4. Check browser console for error messages

 For additional help, please refer to the project documentation or create an issue in the project repository.